campusrover/robot_services/newfeatures.md

     1. including virtual and real robots
     1. Without requiring knowledge of ROS
 1. Build a virtual / remote robotics lab
-    1. Allow users from around the world to work with our robots
+    1. Allow users from around the world to work with their robots
     1. Manage and allocate resources (e.g. robots)

 ## Virtual Lab Management Component (part of RSB suite)